vallauri-ict/formula-1-spanero/README.md

 ## Get Started
-Ypu have just to adapt the path of your .mdf database location, you can find that line in the project FormulaOneDll/DbTools.cs
+You have just to adapt the path of your .mdf database location, you can find that line in the project FormulaOneDll/DbTools.cs

 ## Projects List